wiseLlama0/save-manager/README.md

 # How to Use

 When you start the program, follow the setup instructions carefully.
-When it asks you to select a save folder, select the folder that contains three files.
-It will contain remote, another file, and remotecache.vdf.
+When it asks you to select a save folder, select the folder with the name matching the steam game id that contains two files and a folder.
+It will contain `remote`, another file, and `remotecache.vdf`.

 This file is usually found at `Program Files (x86)/Steam/userdata/{your steam account id}/{game id}`.
 For example, the game id for Dragon's Dogma 2 is 2054970.